SusanaCajavilca/OpenAI-DemoApplication-JS/README.md

 1- Create an account in https://huggingface.co/

-2- Click on the image of account, go to Access Tokens
+2- Click on the image of your account, go to Access Tokens

-3- Create an access token, copy and store the api key generated
+3- Create an Access token, copy and store the api key generated

-4- Conceive the idea to display (3 examples in one page)

-5- Select the models of text generation : review the docs related
+4- Select the models of text generation : review the docs related to them

 ## Models Used